A Survey of Machine Unlearning

 Ginart et al.~\cite{ginart2019making} developed decremental learning solutions for $k$-means clustering based on quantization and data partition.
 The idea of quantization is to ensure that small changes in the data do not change the model.
 Quantization helps to avoid unnecessary unlearning so that accuracy is not catastrophically degraded.
 However, it is only applicable when there are few model parameters compared to the size of the dataset.
 The idea behind the data partitioning is to restrict the data's influence on the model parameters to only a few specific data partitions.
 This process helps to pinpoint the effects of unlearning to a few data features.
 But, again, the approach is only effective with a small number of features compared to the size of the dataset.
 Notably, data privacy and data deletion are not completely correlative~\cite{ginart2019making}.
 Data privacy does not have to ensure data deletion (e.g., differential privacy), and data deletion does not have to ensure data privacy.

-\sstitle{Knowledge Adaptation} Knowledge adaptation selectively removes to-be-forgotten data samples~\cite{chundawat2022can}.
+\sstitle{Knowledge Adaptation (Knowledge Distillation)} Knowledge adaptation selectively removes to-be-forgotten data samples~\cite{chundawat2022can}.
 In this approach~\cite{chundawat2022can}, one trains two neural networks as teachers (competent and incompetent) and one neural network as a student.
 The competent teacher is trained on the complete dataset, while the incompetent teacher is randomly initialised.
 The student is initialised with the competent teacher's model parameters.
 The student is trained to mimic both competent teacher and incompetent teacher by a loss function with KL-divergence evaluation values between the student and each of the two teachers.
 Notably, the competent teacher processes the retained data and the incompetent teacher deals with the forgotten data.